Parabeac/parabeac_core/README.md

 ### Colors

 - If parabeac_core detects global Colors in the design file, it will export a file under `lib/theme/<your_package_name>_colors.g.dart`.
-This file will contain all global TextStyles of the design in the following format:

-<details><summary>ColorStyle Sample</summary>
+<details><summary>This file will contain all global ColorStyles of the design in the following format:</summary>

 ```dart
 class <YourPackageName>Colors {